Taco-Cabana-IT-Services/wordpress-nginx-tc/STEPS.md

 ```
 # /etc/redis/redis.conf

-# Set a maximum memory limit of 512MB.
-This is plenty for object caching.
+# Sets a hard memory limit to prevent Redis from using all available RAM.
-maxmemory 512MB
+maxmemory 256MB

-# When the limit is reached, remove the least recently used (LRU) keys.
+# When memory is full, evicts the least recently used keys to make space.
-# This is the ideal policy for a cache.
 maxmemory-policy allkeys-lru

+# Secures the Redis server by requiring a password for all connections.
 requirepass BIGFKNSTRING
 ```